Looking for support for your finance function? Book a time with an expert.

 What is the dividend discount model formula?

-The basic DDM formula is P₀ = D₁ ÷ (r - g), where P₀ is the current stock price, D₁ is next year's expected dividend, r is the required rate of return, and g is the constant dividend growth rate.
-This formula applies to the constant growth (Gordon Growth) version of the model.
+The general formula for DDM is P₀ = D₁ ÷ (r-g).
+Here, P₀ is today’s stock price, D₁ is the expected dividends for the coming year, r is the rate of required return, and g is a stable growth rate of dividends.
+It is used for the constant growth rate model of DDM, or the Gordon growth model.

 How do you calculate a stock's value with DDM?

-To calculate stock value using DDM: (1) Estimate next year's dividend payment, (2) Determine the required rate of return using CAPM or comparable methods, (3) Estimate the long-term dividend growth rate, (4) Apply the formula P₀ = D₁ ÷ (r - g), and (5) Compare the calculated intrinsic value to the current market price.
+(1) Estimate the dividend payment for next year, (2) Estimate the rate of return from CAPM or other techniques, (3) Estimate the growth rate of dividends, (4) Use the formula P₀ = D₁ ÷ (r - g), and (5) Compare this calculated value with that of the market price of today’s stock.

 What is the difference between the Gordon Growth Model and DDM?